StreamingTOM: Streaming Token Compression for Efficient Video Understanding: Methodology

-and the 4-bit codes are packed into \texttt{uint8} for storage.
-This yields a dual-structure memory: quantized groups with their representative keys are appended over time, while system tokens, such as instructions and task descriptions, remain in full precision,
+and a representative key $\bar{\mathbf{k}}_t \in \mathbb{R}^{d}$ is obtained by averaging the keys before quantization.
+The 4-bit codes are packed into \texttt{uint8} for storage.
+This yields a dual-structure memory $\mathcal{M}_t$: system tokens (instructions and task descriptions) remain in FP16, while quantized visual groups $\mathcal{Q}_4(\mathcal{G}_i)$ with their representative keys $\bar{\mathbf{k}}_i$ are appended incrementally over time.
+The per-frame storage ratio from FP16 to 4-bit can be computed as